 To give tub tea as a gift, pack tea bags into a mason jar or pretty vase and give with these instructions:

 Tub tea to the rescue!
 Add one tea bag to a warm bath.
-Soak in tea bath for 20 minutes to soothe sore muscles and detoxify.
+Soak in the tea bath for 20 minutes to soothe sore muscles and detoxify.